gboone/gboone.github.io/_posts/2015-10-26-service-design-in-the-schools.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I&#39;ve heard of high schools teaching computer science and code.
 Are there any doing user experience research and design?</p>&mdash; Greg Boone (@gboone42) <a href="https://twitter.com/gboone42/status/652116507955101696">October 8, 2015</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 And the responses were mixed.
-[CFPB's Adam Scott](https://twitter.com/adamdscott/status/652117444950126592) has dome something like this, but many who responded thought it was a good idea that might never come to pass.
+[CFPB's Adam Scott](https://twitter.com/adamdscott/status/652117444950126592) has done something like this, but many who responded thought it was a good idea that might never come to pass.

 A lot of people are talking about teaching kids how to code.
 I don't see a lot of people talking about teaching kids how to be on a design team and there's a big difference.